tngaraujo/thinkific/README.md

 This project was developed for Vanhackthon (Apr 2017) - Thinkific Challenge (Choose your own Adventure Video Maker).
 It is a interactive video Manager which allows to create questions and answers to be displayed on top of a Youtube videos.
 Multiple videos may be added with their questions at specific required times.
-Please also download the Back-end for this project.
+Please also download the Back-end for this project (https://github.com/tngaraujo/thinkific-backend) which should be running in the same machine.

 The following requirements were met: